Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Financial Disclosure Policy

-Faculty and academic staff members are reminded that they must comply with the financial disclosure provisions of Florida law.
+Faculty members are reminded that they must comply with the financial disclosure provisions of Florida law.
 The Florida Commission on Ethics publishes a Guide to the Sunshine Amendment and Code of Ethics for Public Officers and Employees annually.
-A copy of this document and any information related to financial disclosure may be obtained from the Commission on Ethics, P.O.
-Drawer 15709, Tallahassee, FL 32317-5709, or by calling 904-488-7864.
+A copy of this document and any information related to financial disclosure may be obtained on the website.
 The “Code of Ethics for Public Officers and Employees” adopted by the Legislature is found in Chapter 112 (Part III) of the Florida Statutes.

 Benefits